blockchainsllc/in3-docs/docs/spec.md

     - `LogNodeRemoved`
     - `LogNodeChanged`

-    The server needs to watch for events from the `NodeRegistry` contract, and update the nodeList when needed.
+    The server needs to watch for events from the `NodeRegistry` contract, and update the nodelist when needed.

     Changes are detected by the client by comparing the blocknumber of the latest change with the last known blocknumber.
 Since each response will include the `lastNodeList`, a client may detect this change after receiving the data.
-The client is then expected to call `in3_nodeList` to update its nodeList before sending out the next request.
-In the event that the node is not able to proof the new nodeList, the client may blacklist such a node.
+The client is then expected to call `in3_nodelist` to update its nodelist before sending out the next request.
+In the event that the node is not able to proof the new nodelist, the client may blacklist such a node.

   ```eval_rst
     .. uml::